|

 perfect opportunity to pursue his favorite hobby of dancing.
 During

-that trip Gary was a perpetual motion dance machine.
+that trip, Gary was a perpetual motion dance machine.
 Gary loves to dance

 Gary's second favorite hobby is photography.
-He is very good at it.
-Gary
+Gary is

 but I love to write.
 When we combine our talents, we are the best